Helen Suzman: Abuse and Suzman's responses

-Suzman was subject to anti-semitic and misogynist abuse by Nationalist MPs in Parliament and out.
-Frequent comments were made to her in Parliament such as "We don't like your screeching Jewish voice" or "Go back to Israel!".
+Suzman was subject to antisemitic and misogynist abuse by Nationalist MPs in Parliament and out.
+Frequent comments were made to her in Parliament such as "We don't like your screeching Jewish voice" or "Go back to Israel!"
 One Nationalist MP, Piet Koornhof, said to her in Parliament: "If I should come home one evening and my wife should rant and rave the way the hon. member for Houghton did this afternoon, there would be only one of two things that one could do to her...
 I think she deserves a good hiding".
 In May 1965 P. W. Botha (then Minister of Coloured Affairs) remarked: ‘The Honourable Member for Houghton... is in the habit of chattering continually.
 If my wife chattered like that Honourable Member, I would know what to do with her.
 There is nothing that works on my nerves more than a woman who continually interrupts me.
 She is like water dripping on a tin roof.’
 In 1986, she had the following exchange with the then State President Botha: "Helen Suzman: Stupid!
 P. W. Botha: Woman!"

 When Prime Minister Verwoerd was assassinated in the Parliamentary chamber in 1966, P. W. Botha, then Minister of Defence, had accused Suzman of being responsible, saying: "It's you!
 You liberals did this!
 Now we'll get you!"
 She demanded, and eventually received a formal apology, but the enmity between the two remained.
 In the early 1980s, she had stayed to observe police dismantle shacks in a black settlement and take the occupants to jail.
 P. W. Botha warned in Parliament that her conduct was bordering on illegal and said "I am telling you that if you try to break the law you will see what happens".
 Suzman responded: "the prime minister has been trying to bully me for twenty-eight years and he has not succeeded yet.
 I am not frightened of you.
 I never have been and I never will be.
 I think nothing of you."
 On one occasion, P. W. Botha said "The Hon.
 Member for Houghton, it is well known, does not like me".
 Suzman interjected: ‘Like you?
 I can’t stand you!’